berinle/handbook/src/main/resources/handbook.md

 ---

 ## **Introduction**
-At TRVCloud, we strive to maintain a **supportive and professional work environment**.
+At ElasticSky, we strive to maintain a **supportive and professional work environment**.

 - We encourage **diversity, inclusion, and equal opportunities** for all employees.
 - We expect employees to **act professionally and with integrity**.